-The Head of Governance will develop and maintain an Internal Audit Strategy to demonstrate how the internal audit service will be delivered and developed in accordance with the internal audit charter, council objectives and priorities.
+The Audit and Risk Manager will develop and maintain an Internal Audit Strategy to demonstrate how the internal audit service will be delivered and developed in accordance with the internal audit charter, council objectives and priorities.

-The Head of Governance will also prepare a risk-based audit plan taking into account the Council's Business Plan, Service Plans, the Medium Term Financial Plan, Strategic and Operational Risk Registers and discussions with the council's Corporate Management Team and the External Auditor.
+The Audit and Risk Manager will also prepare a risk-based audit plan taking into account the Council's Business Plan, Service Plans, the Medium Term Financial Plan, Strategic and Operational Risk Registers and discussions with the council's Corporate Management Team and the External Auditor.
 The audit plan will outline the assignments to be carried out and include an assessment of the resources required for delivery.
 The Audit Committee will approve the plan in advance of the financial year.